owenthe10x/owenthe10x/README.md

 - 👋 Hi, I’m Owen Tobias Sinurat
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to learn from an experienced developer
+- 💞️ I’m currently looking for a paid internship

 <!---
 owenthe10x/owenthe10x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.